rust-lang/blog.rust-lang.org/posts/inside-rust/2020-03-19-all-hands-retrospective.md

 Based on our estimated budget, it was clear that Mozilla was not going to be able to cover the costs alone.
 It seemed like a good opportunity to try and build relationships with some of the companies that have started to use Rust by approaching them for sponsorships.
-We weren't sure, though, how man sponsorships we'd be able to get, and so we hit upon the idea of using paid tickets.
+We weren't sure, though, how many sponsorships we'd be able to get, and so we hit upon the idea of using paid tickets.